 What is an IRA?

-An individual retirement account is what helps you save for retirement!
+An individual retirement account (IRA) is what helps you save for retirement!
 There are many types of IRAs, but what they all have in common is that they help individuals accumulate money in a tax smart manner to spend later in life during retirement.

 These accounts offer tax breaks or deductions on your income taxes and let you invest your money with a financial institution such as a bank or an investment firm.
+Each year, you can contribute up to the lesser of the annual limit or your earned income.

-IRAs come in two primary types: traditional and Roth IRAs.
+IRAs come in two primary types:

 A traditional IRA is what most people think of when they hear “IRA.”
 This type allows you to deduct your contributions from taxable income in the year of contribution, but any growth or interest earned within will be taxed when you make withdrawals in retirement.